Tag Archive for: Paul Aspelin REALTOR®

 Tip #6 (Pro tip) Ask your agent: “How will you position my offer to ultimately succeed in today’s Grand Junction market?”
 The best buyer’s agents don’t just submit an offer — they guide you through every step leading up to it, showing intent with every action: from property tours, pre-offer communications with the listing agent, and timing your offer strategically.

-Read the best Grand Junction locations to consider and my post about Grand Junction Housing Market Update Reports.
+Read the best Grand Junction locations to consider, and check out my post about Grand Junction Housing Market Update Reports.
 I can customize a report for your search criteria that shows how many showings listings in your price range are getting in today’s market.

 Let’s Get Started